-"It's a cottage industry, and there's a lot of fear-based marketing, so folks tend to either ignore preparedness or go way overboard," Purcell says.
+“It’s a cottage industry, and there’s a lot of fear-based marketing,” says Paul Purcell, an Atlanta-based terrorism and natural disaster preparedness trainer and author of “Disaster Prep 101.”
+So folks tend to either ignore preparedness or go way overboard.

-At one end of the spectrum are people who invest in a basic three-day survival kit.
-The kits usually cost $100, and they include items such as a flashlight, batteries, water, dehydrated food and first-aid gear.
-But beyond the basic kit, doomsday preppers can easily spend thousands of dollars on all kinds of advanced gear, according to Brandon Garrett, the public relations coordinator for The Ready Store, a Draper, Utah, retailer that sells a wide range of survival supplies.
+The most laid-back prepper can invest in a basic three-day survival kit for around $100.
+That will get them such items as a flashlight, batteries, water, dehydrated food and first-aid gear.
+But more serious doomsday preppers can easily spend thousands of dollars on advanced gear, says Brandon Garrett, spokesman for The Ready Store, a Draper, Utah, retailer that sells survival supplies.

 “We get people who are looking to survive in any situation,” Garrett says.
 “Advanced kits range from $300 up to $4,000, and some customers spend beyond that, buying all kinds of extra gear like generators and water-purification systems.”